-I often bake up to 100 dozen cookies around the holidays to give as gifts (Okay, some of them are eaten here at our house too!).
-For the drop or rolled out type cookies, I start the day after Thanksgiving by making various cookie doughs, and freezing in zip bags (all clearly marked).
-Then I pick a day when I will be home.
+I often bake up to 100 dozen cookies around the holidays to give as gifts.
+For the drop or rolled out type cookies, I start the day after Thanksgiving by making various cookie doughs, and freezing in zip bags.

 To help your cakes rise higher, have all ingredients at room temperature.

 After I roast my Thanksgiving turkey, I place all my Christmas baking supplies and utensitls in the clean roasting pan and keep it out on the counter so I won't have to search and drag everything out as I do my Christmas baking.
 Makes whipping up a quick batch of something really quick when you don't have to find and then put away everything every time!
 By Linda